1054/Crab.Toolkit.michi2/README.md

 # Note that for this example we set redshift to 1.5, and fit with 2 CPU cores.
 ```

-The michi2 SED fitting is currently VERY SLOW.
-It can take three hours on laptops!
-It is because it stupidly loops all the models.
-We will adopt Markov chain Monte Carlo method in the future...
-For our own, we use it on 100plus-CPU-core machine, so the current code is fine.
+The michi2 SED fitting is currently <span style="color:blue">VERY SLOW</span>.
+It can easily take three hours on a laptop!
+It is because it stupidly loops over all the combinations of all input models, so if you fit with 5 components, it takes hours and hours.
+Currently we parallized it.
+We will adopt Markov chain Monte Carlo method in the future.
+For now, for our own, we use it on 100plus-CPU-core machine, so it is still fine.

 The output of michi2 SED fitting will be:
 ```
-ls fit_5.out
-ls fit_5.out.info
+ls fit_5.out # a text file, containing chi-square and parameters of each combination of components ls fit_5.out.info # a text file, containing basic informations which will be used later on
 ```

 Then we make SED plots and chi-square plots.

-#### Plot chi2 distribution ####
+#### Plot chi2 distribution and compute best-fits ####
 Here we make the SED and chi-square plots, assuming that you have already `sourced` the `SETUP.bash`.
 ```
 michi2-plot-fitting-results # call it without any argument will print the usage